sebnow/sebnow.github.com/_posts/2020-05-13-NeoVim-A-Clean-Slate.md

 dependency on Python, but using it will remove the need for other plugins such as [ctrlp.vim][], [fzf.vim][], [vim-clap][], etc.

-To start off, I've removed all but the most
-[minimal settings][clean_commit] to make NeoVim usable for me.
 I will be elaborating on specific parts of my set up in future posts.

 [coc]: https://github.com/neoclide/coc.nvim
 [ctrlp.vim]: https://github.com/kien/ctrlp.vim